Florida State Immigration Laws

 Voter ID Rules

 Florida requires that voters present a photo ID with a signature on it to the appropriate official.
-Voters who do not have an ID will be allowed to cast a provisional ballot, which requires that authorities confirm the voter was entitled to vote and didn't cast multiple ballots.
+Voters who do not have an ID will be allowed to cast a provisional ballot, which requires that authorities confirm the voter was entitled to vote (by comparing the voter's signature on the provisional ballot to those that are on file) and didn't cast multiple ballots.

 Housing Ordinances and Immigration